ON THIS PAGE: You will learn about the different ways doctors use to treat people with CLL. To see other pages, use the menu.

 Watch and wait/active surveillance for early-stage CLL

-Patients with symptoms and/or large amounts of CLL in the blood, lymph nodes, or spleen need treatment shortly after diagnosis.
+Patients with symptoms and/or large amounts of CLL in the blood, lymph nodes, or spleen often need treatment shortly after diagnosis.
 For other patients, however, immediate treatment is not needed.
 For these patients, it is recommended that the disease be monitored carefully without active treatment.
 This is the standard approach for patients with early-stage disease and no symptoms.
 This approach might be hard to understand, which can be stressful.
 However, patients may find that their concerns about this approach lessen over time.
 Talk with your health care team if you have questions or concerns.

 During this time, the patient’s blood counts are watched closely and physical examinations are performed on a regular basis.
 If the CLL shows signs of worsening, active treatment would then begin.
 Research studies have shown that no harm comes from the watch-and-wait approach, also called active surveillance or watchful waiting, when compared with immediate treatment for early-stage CLL.
 Some patients do not develop symptoms for years, or even decades, and will never need any treatment.
-Patients who have not had their blood counts change over several months or years may only need to have these checked every three to six months.
+Patients who have not had their blood counts change over several months or years may only need to have these checked every 3 to 6 months.

 Although many patients can live comfortably with CLL without active treatment, it is beneficial to use this time to improve overall health.
 This includes stopping smoking and bringing all immunizations up to date.
 However, patients with CLL should not receive the herpes zoster (shingles) vaccine because it may cause a shingles infection in patients who have a lowered immune system.